mindwaveventures/Maia-component/README.md

 ## License

-This project is licensed under the MIT License.
+Mediwave Components is licensed under the MIT License.
+See the [LICENSE](#) file for more details.